Kolymbithres beach with smooth granite rocks and turquoise water, Paros

 placeNorth coast, 10 min west of NaoussawavesDramatic / RockygroupsBusy in July–August

 The most photographed beach in Paros.
-Massive granite boulder formations create narrow channels and natural swimming pools between the rocks.
+Massive granite boulder formations create narrow channels and natural swimming pools between the rocks, sculpted smooth by wind and sea over millennia.
 The light in the afternoon turns the water amber.
 One of the most distinctive coastlines in the Cyclades, nothing else looks like this.
+The sandy pockets between the rocks are small, so it fills fast, but the snorkeling around the formations is some of the best on the island.

 storeFacilities: Beach bar, sunbeds, kitesurfing school